KTJETRO/ConferenceRegistrationApp/README.md

 #ConferenceRegistrationApp

 Description
-The ConferenceRegistrationApp is a GUI application developed for the COS3711 Advanced Programming course (Assignment 2, Question 1, UNISA 2024).
+The ConferenceRegistrationApp is a GUI application developed for the COS3711 Advanced Programming course (Assignment 2, UNISA 2024).
 This application allows users to register attendees for a conference, manage registration details, and calculate registration fees based on the type of attendee.

 Features
 Register Attendees: Add new attendees with their details and select their registration type.